MiczFlor/lowlive/README.md

 Firstly, because it was the first "proof of concept" for what later became Airtime http://en.wikipedia.org/wiki/Airtime

-Secondly, because I just love the skin 'city' I made back in 2010 :)
+Secondly, because I just love the skin 'city' I hacked together in 2000.
+See below :)

-lowlive was written in Perl, and despite the fact that the transisitons between tracks were quite crude (piping into the audio out, basically), it did have a number of features which are still nice to have today:
+Despite the fact that the playout transisitons between tracks were quite crude (piping into the audio out, basically), it did have a number of features which still hold up today:

 * upload files and create playlists
 * schedule remote live streams